bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-fields.md

 [`crm_multifield`](../data-types.md) | Links.
 Multiple.
 Service. ||
 ||**UF_...**  | Custom fields.
 For example, `UF_CRM_25534736`.

-Depending on the account settings, contacts may have a set of custom fields of specific types.
+Depending on the account settings, contacts may have a set of custom fields of defined types.

 You can add a custom field to a contact using the method [crm.contact.userfield.add](./userfield/crm-contact-userfield-add.md)  ||
 ||**PARENT_ID_...** | Relationship fields.

-If there are SPAs associated with contacts in the account, there is a field for each such SPA that stores the relationship between that SPA and the contact.
+If there are SPAs related to contacts in the account, for each such SPA there is a field that stores the relationship between this SPA and the contact.
 The field itself stores the identifier of the element of that SPA.

 For example, the field `PARENT_ID_153` — relationship with the SPA `entityTypeId=153`.
-It stores the identifier of the element of that SPA associated with the current contact ||
+It stores the identifier of the element of this SPA related to the current contact ||
 |#

 **Fields for External Data Sources**

-If the contact was created by an external system, then:
+If the contact is created by an external system, then:
 - the field `ORIGINATOR_ID` stores the string identifier of that system
 - the field `ORIGIN_ID` stores the string identifier of the contact in that external system
 - the field `ORIGIN_VERSION` stores the version of the contact data in that external system